reactjs/react.dev/content/docs/static-type-checking.md

 Looking at the now generated `tsconfig.json`, you can see that there are many options you can use to configure the compiler.
 For a detailed description of all the options, check [here](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 Of the many options, we'll look at `rootDir` and `outDir`.
 In its true fashion, the compiler will take in typescript files and generate javascript files.
-However we don't want to get confused with our source files and the generated output.
+However, we don't want to get confused with our source files and the generated output.

 We'll address this in two steps:
 * Firstly, let's arrange our project structure like this.
 We'll place all our source code in the `src` directory.